 - Do your research.
 Websites such as Redbook.com.au and Carsales.com.au can give you an idea of what your car may be worth and how much other people are asking for cars similar to yours.
-Knowing how much your car is likely to get on the open market will help you identify if the dealer is under-pricing your vehicle.
+Knowing how much your car is likely to get on the open market will help you identify if the dealer is offering a fair figure.

-- Familiarise yourself with common dealer tactics.
-They want to make a profit from your vehicle, so the lower the trade in value they offer, the more money they could stand to make.
+- Be prepared to negotiate.
+The dealer wants to make a profit from your vehicle, so the lower the trade-in value they offer, the more money they could stand to make.

 - Look around for the best deal.
 Consider visiting a few different car dealerships so you can compare what they may be willing to offer.